Start9Labs/cln-startos/docs/instructions.md

   funds
 - Acquire incoming capacity via boltz.exchange swaps.
 - Rebalance open channels by self-payment (including JIT rebalancer).
-- Set forwarding fees so that they're competitive to other nodes
+- Set forwarding fees so that they're competitive with other nodes
 - Close channels that are not performing well (this feature is experimental)

 # CLBOSS Operation **(advanced users only)**